sugiyamath/sentiment_ja_train/README.md

 1. Search Tweets by emojis that corresponding to target emotions. (such as happy, sad, etc)
 2. Scrape searched tweets (you can use this: https://github.com/taspinar/twitterscraper)
 3. Annotate tweets by its emojis.
+After that, remove emojis from tweet texts.
 (This is called "distant supervision")
 4. Build model by keras.
 Input is tweet text, and output is tweet's label.
 5. Test model.
 (Unfortunately, I don't have clean test data for this task. )